 Introduction

-Acute Lymphoblastic Leukaemia (ALL) is the most common childhood cancer (Keene, 2002).
+Acute Lymphoblastic Leukaemia (ALL) is the most common childhood cancer (, Barrington-Trimis, Cockburn et al., 2017).
 With advances in treatment, five-year survival rates have increased rapidly over the past 50 years but with improved survival rates come increased toxicity and intensity (McCubbin et al., 2002).
 An integral component of chemotherapy for ALL is corticosteroid administration (McNeer & Nachman, 2010).
 During maintenance chemotherapy, dexamethasone is typically administered for five days out of every 28 (pulses), and is administered orally by parents at home.

-ALL requires a long and demanding treatment regime, which means that the child and their family experience significant disruption to their lives (Patterson et al., 2004).
+ALL requires a long and demanding treatment regime, which means that the child and their family experience significant disruption to their lives (Patterson et al., 2004; van Schoors, De Mol et al., 2019).
 Children’s quality of life is reduced, and more so when they are receiving dexamethasone (de Vries et al., 2008).
 Dexamethasone can cause a wide range of physical side effects, including muscle pain, infections, fluid retention and swelling (Keene, 2002), as well as increased appetite resulting in weight gain (Jansen et al., 2009).
 It can also cause significant behavioural and emotional side-effects, which families have reported to be more difficult to cope with, and parents have described feeling pushed beyond their coping abilities (McGrath & Pitcher, 2002).
 Despite this, little is known specifically about how parents cope with the challenges of dexamethasone during treatment.

 The Stress and Coping model (Lazarus & Folkman, 1984) is commonly used to conceptualise parental coping in research studies (Klassen et al., 2007).
 The model states that interpersonal, disease-specific, and environmental factors can predispose an individual to difficulties with adjustment; however, this is mediated by their coping style and interpersonal or environmental protective factors (Lazarus & Folkman, 1984).
 Stress results when the demands of the illness and treatment outweigh the resources (Bradford, 1997).
 The Family Adjustment and Adaptation Response model (FAAR; Patterson, 1988) is a similar model; however, it focuses on coping as a family system and the importance of the meaning that is ascribed to each event.
 The Family Transition to Living with Childhood Cancer model (Clarke- Steffen, 1997) suggests that families cope by creating a ‘new normal’ and develop strategies to integrate the cancer into everyday life.